datacamp-content-public/Case-Study-Data-Driven-Decision-Making-with-SQL/slides/chapter_1_1c1e526409e0f865faeabdff8c9fba19.md

 `@script`
 In the previous 2 case studies you had practice your skill on applying Select statement and aggregating data.
 In the 3rd case study you have learned about querying multiple tables thru the use of JOIN which is bread and butter of using SQL to accessing relational databases.

+This third case study was about database that record daily happiness levels at work as used by myhappyforce.com app.
+You learned the concept of relational database which is bread and butter of SQL.

 Let’s review our data scheme here